gtindo/todolist-vanilla/README.md

+# Vanilla js Experiment (TodoList App)

+## Purpose

-# TodoList app with vanilla js
+Learn how to create some SPA components from scratch with vanilla js

+- Router
+- Fine grained reactivity with custom signals implementation
+- Boilerplate class for custom elements (like `LitElement`)

 ## Setup